<!———

 Hi-fi: aligining with rebrand and shipping the MVP

-After lo-fi, I moved into high-fidelity using NeuralSpace’s rebrand and design system.
-The focus was to keep the UI minimal and consistent, while making output-heavy screens easy to scan during demos and real use.
+After lo-fi, I moved into high-fidelity using NeuralSpace's rebrand and design system.
+The focus was minimal UI and output screens easy to scan — especially during live demos where a buyer is deciding in real time.

 Testing